- Search The Registry

 In 1863, while still a student, she founded a night school for newly freed slaves who were migrating to Ohio during the Civil War.
 Her reputation as an educator spread, and when she graduated from Oberlin in 1865, she was hired as president of the girls division of the Institute for Colored Youth in Philadelphia (later Cheyney State College).
 Four years later, Coppin became principal of the school.
 Coppin also reached out to the larger community.
 She wrote a regular column on women’s issues for the Christian Recorder.
 Coppin was a vice president of the National Association of Colored Women.

 In 1881, she married the Reverend Levi Coppin and accompanied him to his post as bishop of the AME church in Cape Town, South Africa.
 The Jacksons returned to the United States in 1904 and settled in Philadelphia.
-Coppin had almost completed her autobiography when she died at her Philadelphia home in 1913.
+Coppi, one of the leading Black women educators of the nineteenth century had almost completed her autobiography when she died at her Philadelphia home in 1913.
 Her funeral was attended by thousands of people, and memorial services were held for her in Philadelphia, Washington, D.C., and Baltimore.

 The African American Desk Reference